 populations, but when more than 30 percent of fish die, even in cooler water, I have a

 hard time justifying releasing fish.

-keep all fish captured, up to their bag limit may be better."
+keep all fish captured, up to their bag limit may be better.

 Another alternative to striper management is seasonal closure.
-While it would afford some

 protection to stripers, Wilde admits its not likely to happen with many striper fisheries.